PeterBengtson/control-tower-log-aggregator/README.md

 ```
 sam build
 ```
-followed by a first deploy command of:
+followed by a first deployment command of:
 ```
 sam deploy --guided --config-file=samconfig.toml
 ```